The Secret History of Female Sleuths

 ‘Queen of true confessions and special investigations’, 1990s

 Very little has ever been written about real life female private eyes, particularly in the UK.
-But with the recent publication of Sister Sleuths by Nell Darby and The Adventures of Maud West, Lady Detective by Susannah Stapleton, the tide may finally be turning.
+But with the recent publication of two great books – Sister Sleuths by Nell Darby and The Adventures of Maud West, Lady Detective by Susannah Stapleton – it looks like female PIs are finally coming out of the shadows.